Ganderson264/Stroke_Prediction-/Fidel - Readme.md

   <li>smoking_status : never, Smoked​, unknown​, Formerly smoked​, smokes​</li>
   <li>stroke : 0 (no), 1 (yes)</li>
 </ul>

-For the "First Model" the data was "cleaned" by:
+The dataset is EXTREMELY Inbalanced as less than 5% of the cases show a positive result for stroke For the "First Model" the data was "cleaned" by:
 <ul>
   <li>Dropping :